Parvezkhan0/Web-Chat/README.md

 Once the development servers are running, you can access the Chat Application in your web browser.
 The application will provide a user interface for sending and receiving messages in real time.

 Feel free to customize and extend the application to suit your specific needs or integrate it into other projects.

-## Credits

-This project was created based on the corresponding video tutorial, which provides a comprehensive guide to building a Realtime Chat Application using React and Socket.io.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for your own projects.